cherullo/playcanvas-typescript-babel-intellisense-template/readme.md

 launch page is untrusted and may cause other issues, it's normally fine for me.

 * Or: get your browser to trust `node_modules/webpack-dev-server/ssl/server.pem`.
 This can be easier said than done.
 You can also replace `server.pem` with your own trusted `localhost` certificate.
 Just you'll have to pack it as a `.pem` file.
 (On Apple by default it will be a `.p12`, Google for how to change it).

-**Don't forget to change your launch URL and the local parameter `?local=http://localhost:8081` to HTTPS!!**
+**Don't forget to change your launch URL to HTTPS and add/change the Redirector rules to support HTTPS!!**

 Personally I've used [Certificate Tools](https://certificatetools.com) to make certs that work.
 Make sure you sent the `Subject
 Alternative Name(s) DNS` to `localhost` **as well as** `Common Names`.
 It also provides you with a thing to run to pack .p12 into a .pem after you've generated your certificate.
 It only took me about 5 tries to work out what I had to do with it!